THE RED WAGON

 That if He would turn her life around —

-She would serve Him the rest of her life.
+she would serve Him the rest of her life.

 That is exactly what she has done.